 As expected, Cubs president Bill Veeck announced in late October that Bill Killefer would return as manager for another year.
 A month later, Veeck announced that Oscar Dugey would not be retained as Cubs coach.
 This was hardly good news for Bill Killefer, who was being sent a message that there was dissatisfaction with his management.

 The 1925 season started with the Cubs riddled with injuries.
-On May 23, they were occupying seventh place and were only a half game out of the cellar, primarily because of anemic hitting and weak pitching.
+On May 23, they were occupying seventh place and were only a half game out of the cellar, primarily because of anemic hitting.
 On July 7, with the Cubs at 33-42 and in seventh place, William Veeck announced that Bill Killefer had been fired as the Chicago manager and would be replaced by Rabbit Maranville.
 The dismissal had been under discussion since the team's disastrous road trip through the east in May and owner William Wrigley Jr., was known to be disappointed with the Cubs' showing and how Killefer handled the team.

 Reaction to the change was mixed.
 In an editorial in TSN, it was pointed out that "Killefer has had quite a long chance to try to bring Chicago into line as a possible fighting factor for the National League pennant...
 Killefer, or some one with him, always has had too good an opinion of the probable development of men who have been taken on, and the club has retained players who have had no possible chance to bring into Chicago that pennant which the National League would like to see again grace the shores of Lake Michigan.
 Killefer never had the best of discipline on the team."
 Irving Vaughan of TSN commented: "Killefer simply didn't have the material with which to make progress.
 The team is woefully lacking in at least two particulars and until such time as a steady pitcher and a hard-hitting outfielder is [sic] obtained there is no reason to expect the Cubs to turn the league inside out."